cyber-Ahn/tgn_discord_bot/README.md

 # tgn_discord_bot
-Bot for Discord with some commands,chat filter and chat AI

-playlist for each user on server coming soon
+Bot for Discord with some commands,chat filter, chat AI and music-bot with playlist for each user in the Server

 Instalation and start: